 The touristic : Dong Hua Men Night Market (open 17:00- 22:00 )

-Basically located on the same area as the first one but even if both of the markets are touristic, this one differs because of the food that some stalls offer: tiny scorpions, big spiders, seahorses, small birds, grasshoppers, beetles, lizards and some…unidentified insects are offered in skewers.
+Basically located almost on the same area as the first one but even if both of the markets can be considered touristic, this one differs because of the food that some vendors sell: tiny scorpions, big spiders, seahorses, small birds, grasshoppers, beetles, lizards and some…unidentified insects are offered in skewers.
 I call it touristic as we noticed that even Chinese tourists were shocked and were taking photos – if it was a very common thing for them they wouldn’t do that, right?
 In general, I think, there is a misrepresentation regarding Chinese food- many Europeans believe that Chinese eat dogs for instance but this is not true for the entire country.
 China is huge and eating dogs is «normal» only in few provinces.
 Some Chinese judge this choice some not.
 However, even if it’s a sad incident, at the end of the day what is the difference between a dog and a sheep, a cow, a pig or a chicken?
-For me, as vegetarian, the… difference is just a social construct that helps us minimising the «value» of some animals in order to feel less guilty when eating them.
-Please note that in some stalls photos are not allowed!
+For me, as vegetarian, the… difference is just a social construction that helps us minimising the «value» of some animals in order to feel less guilty when eating them.

 Nearest Metro station: Wangfujing